MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 ## Availability considerations

-If you are not using VM scale sets, put VMs in the same tier into an availability set.
+If you don't use virtual machine scale sets, put VMs in the same tier into an availability set.
 Create at least two VMs in the availability set to support the [availability SLA for Azure VMs][vm-sla].
 For more information, see [Manage the availability of virtual machines][availability-set].

 The load balancer uses [health probes][health-probes] to monitor the availability of VM instances.
-If a probe cannot reach an instance within a timeout period, the load balancer stops sending traffic to that VM.
+If a probe can't reach an instance within a timeout period, the load balancer stops sending traffic to that VM.
 However, the load balancer will continue to probe, and if the VM becomes available again, the load balancer resumes sending traffic to that VM.

 Here are some recommendations on load balancer health probes:

 * Probes can test either HTTP or TCP.
 If your VMs run an HTTP server, create an HTTP probe.
 Otherwise create a TCP probe.
 * For an HTTP probe, specify the path to an HTTP endpoint.
 The probe checks for an HTTP 200 response from this path.
-This can be the root path ("/"), or a health-monitoring endpoint that implements some custom logic to check the health of the application.
+This path can be the root path ("/"), or a health-monitoring endpoint that implements some custom logic to check the health of the application.
 The endpoint must allow anonymous HTTP requests.
 * The probe is sent from a [known IP address][health-probe-ip], 168.63.129.16.
-Make sure you don't block traffic to or from this IP address in any firewall policies or network security group (NSG) rules.
+Don't block traffic to or from this IP address in any firewall policies or NSG rules.
 * Use [health probe logs][health-probe-log] to view the status of the health probes.
 Enable logging in the Azure portal for each load balancer.
 Logs are written to Azure Blob storage.
-The logs show how many VMs on the back end are not receiving network traffic due to failed probe responses.
+The logs show how many VMs aren't getting network traffic because of failed probe responses.

 If you need higher availability than the [Azure SLA for VMs][vm-sla] provides, consider replication the application across two regions, using Azure Traffic Manager for failover.
 For more information, see [Multi-region N-tier application for high availability][multi-dc].

 ## Security considerations

 Virtual networks are a traffic isolation boundary in Azure.
-VMs in one VNet cannot communicate directly with VMs in a different VNet.
+VMs in one VNet can't communicate directly with VMs in a different VNet.
 VMs within the same VNet can communicate, unless you create [network security groups][nsg] (NSGs) to restrict traffic.
 For more information, see [Microsoft cloud services and network security][network-security].

 **DMZ**.
 Consider adding a network virtual appliance (NVA) to create a DMZ between the Internet and the Azure virtual network.
 NVA is a generic term for a virtual appliance that can perform network-related tasks, such as firewall, packet inspection, auditing, and custom routing.
 For more information, see [Implementing a DMZ between Azure and the Internet][dmz].